great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/run_a_checkpoint.md

 Running a Checkpoint will cause it to validate all of its Validation Definitions.
 It will then execute its Actions based on the results returned from those Validation Definitions.
 Finally, the Validation Results will be returned by the Checkpoint.

-At runtime, a Checkpoint can take in a `batch_parameters` dictionary that filters the Batches in each Validation Definition.
+At runtime, a Checkpoint can take in a `batch_parameters` dictionary that selects the Batch to validate from each Validation Definition.
 A Checkpoint will also accept an `expectation_parameters` dictionary that provides values for the parameters of the any Expectations that have been configured to accept parameters at runtime.

 <h2>Prerequisites</h2>
 - <PrereqPythonInstalled/>.